kohei3110/app-service/README.md

 ### 4. Deploy to Web Apps with Visual Studio Code

-Install Azure Extension if not yet ([How to install](https://code.visualstudio.com/docs/azure/extensions)).
+Install Azure Extensions if not yet ([How to install](https://code.visualstudio.com/docs/azure/extensions)).

 Just deploy like below.